 Rutilius Claudius Namatianus - De Redito Suo - Loeb Edition - 1934.
 Namatianus wrote these verses in 415 on his way back from Rome to Gaul.

 The first invaders were pushed across the Pyrenees by the Visigoths to whom Honorius formally assigned Gallia Narbonensis.
 The Franks established a small kingdom having Tournai as capital.
 In 30 years (481-511) Clovis, their king, conquered most of Northern and Central France.
-In 507 he defeated the Visigoths and conquered Toulouse.
+In 507 he defeated the Visigoths and seized Toulouse.
 His name evolved into Louis and it became the most common name of the Kings of France (18 Louis versus 10 Charles).
 Merovingian is the name of the dynasty of rulers of the Franks until 751, when the last of them was deposed by Pepin the Short who initiated the Carolingian dynasty.
 The French monarchs acquired their main southern territories in 1271 (County of Toulouse) and in 1481 (County of Provence) and Gaul became France.

 Plan of this section: